 Most desktop PCs or monitors do not come with a built-in webcam and even if they do, the quality is always on the lower end.
 A minimum of 720p 60fps video quality is the standard for a streaming webcam.

-Remember that bitrate, connection quality, and internet speed also determin the image quality.
+Remember that bitrate, connection quality, and internet speed also determines the image quality.

 Some great webcams:

 If hardware are the bricks, then software is the mortar to bring it all together.
 Without the right software, there’s no magic.

 An incredible streaming software provides all the necessary tools to improve your live stream experience while also providing necessary customization options.
 OBS Studio and Streamlabs Desktop are the most popular streaming softwares around.

 - Both OBS Studio and Streamlabs Desktop support PC and Mac OS

 - If you will need tech support, Streamlabs is likely the better option